-ENGR&215-Dynamics Wkly hrs: 5 hours Lecture
+ENGR&215-Dynamics

 Studies of motion using vector calculus, central force motion, Newtonian mechanics, energy, and impulse momentum methods.
 (Offered Spring Quarter only.)

 Prerequisite: ENGR& 214 and MATH 221 with a grade of 2.0 or higher or ENGR& 214 with a grade of 2.0 or higher and co-enrollment in MATH 221.